cpsl-research/nas-autonomy/README.md

 Then go into `examples/notebooks` and start playing around with them.

+### Contributing

+Ensure that you have configured the pre-commit hook found in the `hooks` folder.
+This ensures that images cached in jupyter notebooks are not committed to the repository.

 ### Reporting Bugs

 I welcome feedback from the community on bugs with this and other repos.
 Please put up an issue when you find a problem or need more clarification on how to start.